-The Epsilon™ (Product Code: E100-01) is a novel instrument for contact imaging of human skin, hair and a wide variety of other soft materials, including animal and plant tissues, waxes, fats, gels, liquids and powders.
-Its proprietary electronics and signal processing algorithms map the sensor’s non-linear signals onto a calibrated scale for measuring properties such as hydration and insensible perpiration.
+The Epsilon™ (Product Code: E100-01) is a novel imaging system for characterising human skin, hair and other materials.
+Its unique calibration technology enable it to measure properties such as hydration micro-relief and insensible perpiration.
 The Epsilon™ is supplied in a sturdy plastic case illustrated below.

 The instrument and its parking stand are illustrated below.

-The in-vitro stand, illustrated below, can be used for measurements on isolated soft solids and liauids.
+The in-vitro stand, illustrated below, can be used for measurements on solids and liquids.
 It consists of a base for mounting the probe with its sensor surface horizontal and facing upwards.
 It has two vertical posts for mounting height-adjustable measurement accessories.